gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    In all 3 mdp files, there are the following lines:
+    In all 3 *.mdp* files, there are the following lines:

 ..  code-block:: bw